azzuwan/Novogen/README.md

 Goals
 ------------------
-- To be able to generate a full fledge web application the following frameworks -Go (net/http)
+- To be able to generate a full fledge web application the following frameworks:
-    -ExpressJS
-    -Laravel
-    -SparkJava
+    - Go (net/http)
+    - ExpressJS
+    - Laravel
+    - SparkJava

+- Ability to support any persistent store supported by Metamodel especially:
+    - Mysql
+    - Postgresql
+    - Microsost SQL Server
+    - MongoDB

 - Generic enough to allow generation for more frameworks in other languages in the future.

 Usage